andresilva-cc/poc-vue-universal-component/README.md

 - Templates in SFC does not work, you need to manually return the template with a render function (using the `h` function)
   - Alternatively, you can use JSX to make the code more readable and easier to maintain.
 Check the JSX section to know more

 - The second argument of the `h` function is the attributes object, which has a different structure in Vue 3 compared to Vue 2.
 So, for this to work, there's a custom `h` function (`h-demi.ts`) that uses `vue-demi` to detect if the client is Vue 2 or 3, and depending on the version it forwards the attributes argument in the correct structure (thanks @dnldsht for the base `h-demi.ts` file)
+  - You should pass the arguments to the custom `h` function using the **Vue 2 syntax**

 - While Vue 3 apps use the Scope ID set in the built JS file, Vue 2 apps don't, so scoped styles do not work on Vue 2.
 You must use unscoped styles with preferably exclusive names to avoid collision with your client app